The Star-Spangled Banner: America’s Best-Known Preindustrial Textile

 The Project Gutenberg EBook of The Good Old Songs We Used to Sing, ’61 to’65, by Osbourne H. Oldroyd, http://www.gutenberg.org/etext/21566.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=3293355

-Following the Battle, Major Armistead kept the big flag.
-(The smaller storm flag has since disappeared.)
-He remained in command of Fort McHenry until he died in 1818.
-In his will, Armistead left the flag (it is unclear how he came to be its legal owner) to his wife, Louisa.
+Following the Battle of Baltimore, Major Armistead kept the big flag.
+(The smaller storm flag has disappeared.)
+Armistead remained in command of Fort McHenry until he died in 1818.
+In his will, he left the flag (it is unclear how he came to be its legal owner) to his wife, Louisa.
 Over the years, Louisa clipped pieces off the flag and gave them away as souvenirs.
 One of the 15 stars disappeared.
 One rumor was that it was buried with a soldier.
 Another held that it had been given to President Abraham Lincoln.
 When Louisa died in 1816, the flag passed to her daughter, Georgiana Armistead Appleton.
 In 1873 Georgiana loaned it to the historian George Preble, who kept it at the New England Historic Genealogical Society.
 Not very professionally, Preble continued the practice of clipping off portions of the flag and giving them away as mementos.
 When Georgiana died, the flag passed to her son, Eben Appleton.
 Eben exhibited it in 1880 in Baltimore, and then placed it in a safe-deposit vault in New York City.
 He loaned it to the Smithsonian Institution in 1907, and then transferred ownership to the Smithsonian in 1912.

 The Smithsonian, predictably, took better care of it.
 In 1914, it hired Amelia Fowler, an embroidery teacher and well-known flag preserver to restore the flag.
 Fowler removed an old canvas backing sewn to one side of the flag and replaced it with a linen backing, to stabilize the well-worn textile.
 Assisted by ten seamstresses, Fowler restored as much of the flag as she could.
 The task took eight weeks and cost $1,243.
 In more recent years, the Star-Spangled Banner has undergone a more thorough and painstaking restoration – all done in public view at the Smithsonian.
 The threads were cleaned.
 Some stitches were replaced.
 The linen backing was removed.
 The flag is considered one of the Smithsonian’s greatest treasures.
-It remains America’s best known textile.
+It remains America’s best-known textile.

 Restored Star Spangled Banner, National Museum of American History, Smithsonian Institution Archives.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=19974709